Chesapeake Bay Critical Area Mapping Update

 - October 21, 2014 - the County Council approved CR-97-2014 that approved the updated map.
 Three Council Bills (CB-64-2014, CB-65-2014 and CB-66-2014) have been approved by the County Council in support of the updated map.
 The Council Resolution and the Council Bills can be found on the county’s Legislative Information System web page.

 The maps for Prince George’s County are provided on the Department of Natural Resources web site and can be seen and searched by following the instructions below:

 Instructions on how to access the Interactive Critical Area Mapping Tool for the Prince George's County map.
 You will need Internet Explorer 8 or better to view/use this tool.

-Questions regarding the state law and mapping should be directed to Lisa Hoerger, 410-260-3460, of the Chesapeake and Coastal Bays Commission staff.
-Their web site has more information on this project here: http://www.dnr.state.md.us/criticalarea/mapupdate.asp.
+For questions regarding the state law and mapping contact Lisa Hoerger, 410-260-3460, of the Chesapeake and Coastal Bays Commission staff, or visit their web site for more information on this project.